mycom-int/jersey-guice-aop/README.md

 We naturally wanted to expose our Domain code via Jersey REST resources.

-The main point is that Jersey comes with it’s own injection framework called HK2, and our need was to re-use DI and AOP features we already implemented with Guice.
+The main point is that Jersey uses Glassfish's injection framework called HK2, and our need was to re-use DI and AOP features we already implemented with Guice.

 Now one of the really really cool features of HK2 is to propose injector bridges !
 So there is one for Spring and another for Guice, allowing to mix the frameworks and annotations in order to achieve a smooth integration.